MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 1. Decide on whether a new platform landing zone subscription is needed or not
    - The same existing subscription is recommended to use for most customers across multiple regions for identity
-1. Create new Resource Group in subscription in the new target region
+1. Create a new Resource Group in subscription in the new target region
-1. Create new Virtual Network in the new target region
+1. Create a new Virtual Network in the new target region
 1. Establish Virtual Network Peering back to the newly created regional hub virtual network in the connectivity subscription
-1. Deploy identity workloads, like Active Directory Domain Controller Virtual Machines into new Virtual Network
+1. Deploy identity workloads, like Active Directory Domain Controller Virtual Machines, into new Virtual Network
     - You might need to perform more setup and configuration of the workloads once provisioned, like:
       - Promoting the Active Directory Domain Controller virtual machines to the existing Active Directory Domain
       - Create new Active Directory sites and subnets